 Out of ideas, the gang splits up.

 Julie goes back to the Egan residence to ask Missy more questions about Billy Blue.
-Ray disappears again—maybe he talks to fish heads for friends or something.
+Ray disappears again—maybe he needs to spend an hour fish-oiling up his hair.

 Helen, apparently bound by some kind of sacred oath, must be in the parade tomorrow—and can be used as bait.
 Barry will go to the parade to keep Helen safe.
 Yes, because if anyone is the face of safety, it’s Barry.